ProjectCleverWeb/PHP-URI/README.md

 ## Known Issues

 - Cloning doesn't work as expected (use `$clone = new \uri($original->str()); $clone->input = $original->input;` instead)
+- You cannot directly change the authority of a URI.
+This is intentional, as the authority is generated from the current URI.

 ## License